dylanagreen/chrysaora/README.md

 ## Support
 Chrysaora will be supported until I get my PhD (in Physics), it wins a season of the TCEC, or Nim dies, whichever comes first.

-## Dependencies
-Learning is done using [arraymancer](https://github.com/mratsim/Arraymancer), which is the only dependency outside the Nim standard library.

 ### Building
 Chrysaora requires a minimum Nim version of 1.20.0.
 With Nim (and arraymancer) installed, building Chrysaora is as simple as: